Kvan0005/Master-Thesis/thesis-paper/thesis.typ

 A transition is defined as $tau = angle.l s, cal(a), r, s' angle.r$ with $r in bb(R)$

 == Algorithm
-the main algorithms that is best suited for the LLE envirement is the Value Decomposition Networks (VDN)
+Bases on the current state of the LLE environment, only a few algorithms where tested on the envirement @molinghen_laser_2024.

+=== Value Decomposition Networks
+The Value Decomposition Networks (VDN) @sunehag_value-decomposition_2017 is a MARL algorithm that is

 = Objectives
 The objective of this thesis is to develop a new feature in the LLE environment which consists of adding an lift which allow agents to have more possibilities of action. with this new feature, we aim to evaluate the performance of previously trained MARL algorithms on the original environment and observe if potential bottlenecks arise from the addition of this new element.
 The lift is designed to be used in conjunction with the lever, which is used to activate the lift.